Adho Mukha Svanasana (Downward Facing Dog) is one of the most recognized and often done yoga poses during a yoga class.

 - It brings strength throughout the body and deeply stretches your hamstrings, shoulders, calves, hands, and spine while it builds strength in your arms, shoulders, and legs.

-This pose shouldn’t be practised by those with an injury to the back, arms, or shoulders; and suffering from high blood pressure.
-Moreover, practitioners suffering from severe carpal tunnel syndrome, eye or inner ear infections and late-term pregnancy should avoid this practice.
-If you have any recent medical concerns, talk with your doctor before start practising this yoga pose.
+This pose shouldn’t be practiced by those with an injury to the back, arms, or shoulders; and suffering from high blood pressure.
+Moreover, practitioners suffering from severe carpal tunnel syndrome, eye or inner ear infections and late term pregnancy should avoid this practice.
+If you have any recent medical concerns, talk with your doctor before start practicing this yoga pose.